-Magic Numpad review
+Magic Numpad full review

 If you’re a lover of all things wireless, the chances are you’re using Apple’s wireless keyboard and Magic Trackpad.
 Unfortunately, with this setup you lack a traditional number pad.
 Should you feel the need for one, there is an alternative and its name is the Magic Numpad.